-NEWS UPDATE 27 October 2013: Jessica Cottis to step in to conduct subscription series with the Sydney Symphony Orchestra on the 30th and 31st of October and the 1st of November.
+27 October 2013: Jessica Cottis to step in to conduct subscription series with the Sydney Symphony Orchestra on 30 & 31 October and 1 November.
 Hear Jessica conduct Britten's Sea Interludes from Peter Grimes, Dvorak's New World symphony and the premiere of a new concerto for pipa (Chinese lute) by Zhao Jiping with Wu Man as soloist.
 More information here: www.sydneysymphony.com/2013/concert-season/dvoraks-new-world

-Currently Assistant Conductor of the Sydney Symphony Orchestra where she conducts the orchestra in over 30 concerts per year, Cottis is also increasingly in demand as a guest conductor.
-Highlights in the coming year include her conducting debuts at Opera Australia, Chelsea Opera Group, and with the BBC Philharmonic, New Zealand Symphony, Queensland Symphony orchestras, as well as re-invitations to return to Scottish Opera, the Sydney Symphony, Adelaide Symphony and BBC Scottish Symphony orchestras.
+From 2012-2014, Jessica Cottis was Assistant Conductor of the Sydney Symphony Orchestra where she conducted the orchestra in over 30 concerts per year; she is also increasingly in demand as a guest conductor.
+Future highlights include her conducting debuts at Opera Australia, and with the Mozarteumorchester Salzburg, the Philharmonia, London Philharmonic, BBC Philharmonic, New Zealand Symphony Orchestra, Women of the World Orchestra at the Royal Festival Hall, Bit20 Ensemble in Bergen, BBC National Orchestra of Wales, as well as re-invitations to return to Scottish Opera, Southern Sinfonia New Zealand, the Queensland Symphony, Sydney Symphony, Adelaide Symphony, and BBC Scottish Symphony orchestras.